-MTTR vs MTBF vs MTTF? – A Simple Guide To Failure Metrics
+MTTR vs MTBF vs MTTF: A Simple Guide To Failure Metrics

 Introduction to failure metrics

-Failure exists in varying degrees (e.g. partial or total failure).
-In the most basic terms, failure simply means that a system, component, or device can no longer produce desired results.
+Failure exists in varying degrees (e.g., partial or total failure).
+In the most basic terms, equipment failure simply means that a system, component, or device can no longer produce desired results.

 What are the key failure metrics to pay attention to?
 We’ll discuss 3 of them: